Sunday, 16 July 2023

 Cave entry

-IMPORTANT MILE STONES OF BELUM CAVES EXPLORATION
+IMPORTANT MILESTONES OF BELUM CAVES EXPLORATION

-Belum cave was identified first by Robert Bruce Foote, a British geologist, archaeologist and a surveyor in 1884 CE.
+Belum cave was identified first by Robert Bruce Foote, a British geologist, archaeologist, and surveyor in 1884 CE.
 From 1982 to 1984 CE, a team of German speleologists headed by H. Daniel Gebauer conducted a detailed exploration of the caves.
 In 1989 CE, the Government of Andhra Pradesh Archaeology Department declared the site as a Natural Heritage monument.
 Taken over by the Andhra Pradesh Tourism Development Corporation (APTDC) developed the caves as a tourist attraction in February 2003 CE.

-Archaeological survey of India (ASI) also found remnants of vessels of the pre-Buddhist era and dated the remnants of these objects to 4500 years BCE.
+Archaeological Survey of India (ASI) also found remnants of vessels of the pre-Buddhist era and dated the remnants of these objects to 4500 years BCE.

 CONTACT DETAILS